Welcome to today's edition of the Rush 24-7 podcast.

 And it is about how the East German Stasi, the secret police, spied on citizens and destroyed their lives.

-Have you seen it, Don?
+Have you seen it, Dawn?

-This now, if if Hollywood made this movie, they would make it about Bush, I'm sure.
+Now, if Hollywood made this movie, they would make it about Bush, I'm sure.

-Uh but this was I don't want to tell you any more about it.
+But this, I don't want to tell you any more about it.

 Oh, I should tell you this.

-Uh it it does have some nudity in it, so it's got an R rating.
+It does have some nudity in it, so it's got an R rating.

 But it's not a sex movie.

-It is it's not, it's not that at all.
+It's not that at all.

-Um so don't let the R scare you.
+So don't let the R scare you.

-I mean, I know you wouldn't want your crumb crunchers watching it with you because of the nudity, but really that's it's it's in it's uh it really actually isn't even necessary here.
+I mean, I know you wouldn't want your crumb crunchers watching it with you because of the nudity, but really that's it's it's in it's it really actually isn't even necessary here.

 Let's go, Mabel.

-And in this case, it's uh it's uh it's not.
+And in this case, it's not.

-Uh I just this is one of the most accurate portrayals.
+This is one of the most accurate portrayals.

-I find it interesting it was made in Germany, one of the most accurate portrayals of life under socialism and communism that uh that you'll see.
+One of the most accurate portrayals of life under socialism and communism that you'll see.

-Uh also have you seen this?
+Also, have you seen this?

-Uh is is the name of it.
+No, Lives of Others is the name of it.

-And it's it's on regular DVD, too.
+And it's on regular DVD, too.

 You don't have to watch it in HD.

-Have you seen the the stories, all the backlash now at Lee Bollinger because he was rude to Mahmood Ahmadinizad in the New York Sun today, backlash against Bollinger hits Columbia.
+Have you seen the stories, all the backlash now at Lee Bollinger because he was rude to Mahmoud Ahmadinezad?

 You know, this misses the point.

-Uh you don't invite somebody into your house and treat them this way.
+You don't invite somebody into your house and treat them this way.

-You don't invite them to your school, but uh his main gripe was that Bollinger forgot to stand up for the U.S. He stood up for Israel, but he didn't question Mahmood's assertion he wanted to wipe America off the map, too.
+He stood up for Israel, but he didn't question Mahmoud's assertion he wanted to wipe America off the map too.

-The death to America, death to America.
+Death to America, death to America.

-It we it was horrible.
+It was horrible.

-I mean, we did you don't invite somebody in, you treat them rudely like that.
+I mean, we did, you don't invite somebody in, you treat them rudely like that.

 Again, the point of this is the invitation should never have been given.